 Trusted Employment Legal Advice in NC

-The Noble Law offers employment consultations and legal advice at our offices in Chapel Hill and Charlotte.
+The Noble Law offers employment consultations and legal advice at our offices in Chapel Hill, Charlotte, and Greenville.
 We are able to service clients throughout the state of North Carolina through videoconferencing and other means.
-To set up a consultation, please complete and submit the secure form below or call us at (919) 251-6008 (Chapel Hill) or (704) 626-6648 (Charlotte).
+To set up a consultation, please complete and submit the secure form below or call us at (919) 251-6008 (Chapel Hill and Greenville) or (704) 626-6648 (Charlotte).

 Considerations For Your Consultation